dunst-project/dunst-project.org/content/documentation/_index.md

 <p>With filtering rules you can match notifications to apply rules to only a subset of notifications.</p>

 <p>For filtering rules that filter based on strings you can use regular expressions.
 It&#39;s recommended to set <b>enable_posix_regex</b> to true.
-You can then use the POSIX Extended Regular Expression syntax: https://en.m.wikibooks.org/wiki/Regular_Expressions/POSIX-Extended_Regular_Expressions.</p>
+You can then use the POSIX Extended Regular Expression syntax: https://en.m.wikibooks.org/wiki/Regular_Expressions/POSIX-Extended_Regular_Expressions.
+Eventually <b>enable_posix_regex</b> will be enabled by default.</p>

 <p>A matching rule is made by assigning a filter attribute to the value you want to match.
 Shell-like globbing is supported when matching values.</p>